 With the smartphone manufacturers expanding its portfolio into the gaming segment, the Black Shark 2, another gaming-centric smartphone launched in India starting at Rs 39,999.
-The Black Shark is a Chinese smartphone maker in partnership with the Xiaomi, the Black Shark 2 is its second-generation gaming smartphone powered by the Qualcomm Snapdragon 855 SoC.
+The Chinese smartphone maker, Black Shark focuses on gaming features, the Black Shark 2 is the second-generation gaming smartphone powered by the Qualcomm Snapdragon 855 SoC.
 Let’s move on to the review of the Black Shark 2.

 Black Shark 2 Specifications

 - Display: 6.39-inch AMOLED display, Full HD+ resolution (1080 x 2340 pixels) 19.5:9 aspect ratio, input latency of 43.5 ms, 240 Hz touch sensitivity, pressure-sensitive touch